JHU-Delivery-Robot/Server/README.md

 # Building gRPC

 We use protobufs and gRPC as the server protocol.
-When the gRPC service definitions are changed, the Go stubs needed to be re-generated using the command
+When the gRPC service definitions are changed, the Go stubs needed to be re-generated.
+This can be done using the command
 ```
-TODO
+protoc --go_out="." --go_opt=paths=source_relative --go-grpc_out="." --go_opt= --go-grpc_opt=paths=source_relative protocol/routing.proto
 ```